This site contains affiliate links. We may earn a commission at no cost to you.

 Short answer: yes.
 VPNs have been used to bypass geo-restrictions for over a decade, and no country has successfully blocked them at scale.
 China tries harder than anyone and still can't fully prevent VPN usage.

 The Australian government has made no moves to ban or block VPN services.
-Using a VPN to access legal content is not illegal in Australia.
+Using a VPN to access legal content is not illegal in Australia — for the full legal position, see Is VPN legal in Australia?.
 You're not doing anything wrong — you're just choosing not to hand your passport to a third-party verification company.

 Some sites attempt to detect and block VPN connections, but premium VPN providers like NordVPN actively work around these blocks.
 Free VPNs are more likely to be detected and blocked — another reason to use a paid VPN service.